Plastic and Reconstructive Surgery

 checkViewport(), 100)"> Who we are

-The Department of Plastic and Reconstructive Surgery treats a variety of surgical conditions for patients across Adelaide and regional South Australia.
+The Plastic and Reconstructive Surgery treats a variety of surgical conditions for patients across South Australia, far western New South Wales and Victoria, and remote parts of the Northern Territory.

-We perform more than 3,000 surgeries and manage around 8,000 outpatients annually.
+We perform more than 4,000 elective and emergency surgeries and manage over 10,000 outpatients annually.

 We are a clinical, research and teaching facility with close links to the University of Adelaide, as well as strong relationships with other local, national and international surgical and academic units.